 Myanmar forces kill dozens in deadliest day since coup

-The online news site Myanmar Now reported the death toll had reached 91.

-Both numbers are higher than all estimates for the previous high on March 14, which ranged from 74 to 90.
+Both numbers are higher than all estimates for the previous high on March 14, which ranged in counts from 74 to 90.

-Figures collected by the researcher, who asked not to be named for his security, have generally tallied with the counts issued at the end of each day by the Assistance Association of Political Prisoners, which documents deaths and arrests and is widely seen as a definitive source.

 Figures collected by the researcher, who asked not to be named for his security, have generally tallied with the counts issued at the end of each day by the Assistance Association of Political Prisoners, which documents deaths and arrests and is widely seen as a definitive source.
 The Associated Press is unable to independently confirm the death tolls.